Exact instantons via worldline deformations: Introduction

-In this paper, we propose a novel technique which enables the construction of arbitrary many solvable models for which the corresponding worldline instantons can be obtained by deforming a known solution according to a particularly constructed map.
-Similar techniques have been utilized to generate solvable models giving rise to topological and nontopological defects in quantum field theory \cite{Bazeia:2002xg,Bazeia:2005hu}.
+In this paper, we propose a novel technique which enables the construction of arbitrary many solvable models for which the corresponding worldline instantons can be obtained by deforming a known solution according to a particularly constructed map.\footnote{These classical worldline solutions determine the damping factor $\mathcal W_0$ occurring in the pair production rate $\mathcal R$ as in \eqref{eq:static-rate}.} Similar techniques have been utilized to generate solvable models giving rise to topological and nontopological defects in quantum field theory \cite{Bazeia:2002xg,Bazeia:2005hu}.\footnote{It shall also be emphasized that making use of diffeomorphisms in order to generate new solutions to the underlying equations of motion is a well-established technique in the context of general relativity.}

 The remaining part of this paper is structured as follows: in section \ref{Sec:wis}, we introduce the Schwinger pair creation rate and the corresponding instanton equations.
 In section \ref{Sec:deformed-defects}, we recap the deformation procedure in the context of defects in field theory.
 In sections \ref{Sec:recast} and \ref{Sec:deformed-worldlines}, being the main parts of this paper, we first reshape the underlying saddle point equations and propose the deformation procedure for worldline instantons.
 In section \ref{Sec:discuss}, we discuss our results and validate our predictions for certain solvable models.
 We finish with a brief summary and outlook in section \ref{Sec:summ}.